 My Simple Street Workout to Keep My Body Fit

-My street workout is quite simple and short in time but it is enough for me and works pretty well.
-As a proof, here is my photo.
+My street workout is quite simple and short in time, but it is enough for me and works pretty well.
+As proof, here is my photo.

 My Simple Street Workout to Keep My Body Fit

-In regard to working out, I believe that one should not workout too hard or torture the body by pushing it to its limits to get in shape.
-And it's even easier if one just wants to keep the body fit without increasing muscle strength and mass.
+When it comes to working out now, I'm convinced you don't need to kill yourself or torture your body by pushing it to the absolute limit just to get in shape.
+And honestly, if you just want to stay fit without trying to bulk up or get crazy strong, it's even easier.
 Although it is inevitable to happen because the human body reacts even to small changes in daily activity.

-Here is my simple street workout that helps me to keep my body fit.
+Here is my simple street workout that helps me keep my body fit.

 I do 3 exercises, 5 sets for each: